What is a bottleneck?

 How do I respond to this bottleneck?

-Coach leaders to promptly assign new items (when applicable) so that nothing gets delayed longer than absolutely necessary.
+Coach leaders to promptly assign or activate New items so that nothing gets delayed longer than necessary.
 That first 24-48 hour period is critical to maintaining momentum and enthusiasm for each item.
 By quickly getting the ball rolling, you ensure that your employees remain engaged.

-After a leader assigns an Improvement or work on a Project is scheduled to begin, it is considered Active.
+After work on an Item is scheduled to begin, it is considered Active.
 If the due date passes and the item has not been completed, it becomes Overdue.
 At that point, leaders need to assess why progress is not being made.
-Has the Responsible person forgotten about this Improvement?
+Has the Team forgotten about this Item?
 Was the due date unreasonable?
 Are external circumstances preventing implementation?

 How do I fix this bottleneck?